ivanreese/visual-programming-codex/README.md

 1. [Inspirations](inspirations.md) — Visual systems for things that only loosely resemble programming.
 1. [Reflections](reflections.md) — Talks, articles, papers, and links broadly about non-textual programming.

 This is a work-in-progress, inspired by Shaun Lebron's [History of Lisp Parens](https://github.com/shaunlebron/history-of-lisp-parens).
-It's small right now, but should grow and gain structure and substances with time.
+It's small right now, but should grow and gain structure and substance with time.
 If you know of anything that could or should be added, please open an issue.